Psychology Course List and Descriptions

-The psychological study of how people think about, influence and relate to one another.
+Interdisciplinary field that examines the function and mechanisms underlying how people think about, influence, and relate to one another.
 A central theme is the continual interaction between the person and the situation.
 Social psychological research has broad applications, extending from law to health and beyond.
-Topics covered: formation and changing of attitudes; strategies of social influence; intricacies of close relationships; interpersonal conflict and aggression; helping behavior; and group productivity and decision-making. .
-Prerequisite: Psy 201 or 218 or equivalent.
+Topics covered: formation and changing of attitudes; strategies of social influence; intricacies of close relationships; interpersonal conflict and aggression; helping behavior; and group productivity and decision making.
+Prerequisite: PSY 201 or 218, or equivalent.

 PSY 350 Evolutionary Psychology 4 hours